3. basic parser

 Functions

-Section titled “Functions”- advance -> advances current token index.
+Section titled “Functions”- Advance -> advances current token index.

-- next -> next token without advancing.
+- Next -> next token without advancing.

-- current -> current token.
+- Current -> current token.

-- current_stats -> TokenStats of current token.
+- Current_stats -> ‘TokenStats’ for the current token.

-- expect -> returns a Result indicating whether the current token has the same kind as expected.
+- Expect -> returns a ‘result’ indicating whether the current token has the same kind as expected.

 ⚠️ Implementation